 Having a physical piece of proof that they requested information eases the door knocking experience, since THEY are soliciting YOU!

-What are the best practices of working direct mail leads?
+What are the best practices of working direct mail final expense leads?

-First, see EVERY single direct mail lead within the first 7 days of receiving them.
+First, see EVERY single mailer lead within the first 7 days of receiving them.

 The most successful producers do whatever it takes to get in front of these leads as quickly as possible.